komyg/ng-fire-and-forget-polling/article.md

 # Angular Fire and Forget Polling with NgRx and Unit Tests

-In this tutorial I would like to show you how can you poll a service using Observables (RxJS) and the NgRx Store and Effects.
+In this tutorial I would like to show you how you can poll a service using Observables (RxJS) and the NgRx Store and Effects.
 It assumes that you have a basic knowledge of Angular, Typescript, NgRx and RxJS.

 The full code for this tutorial is available in this [repository](https://github.com/komyg/ng-fire-and-forget-polling).

 ## Our Goal

-The goal of this tutorial is to setup a fire and forget polling of a service.
+The goal of this tutorial is to setup a fire and forget polling.
 By fire and forget I mean to say that I would like to call the starting action of the polling only once and have the polling go on forever.

-That being said, it would be easier to setup a polling strategy where I would call a given action from a component every X seconds, but then, if the user navigates away from this component, then the polling would stop, and this would violate our goal above.
+That being said, it would be easier to setup a polling strategy where I would call a given action from a component every X seconds, but then, if the user navigates away from this component, the polling would stop and this would violate our goal above.

-Therefore our implementation strategy will be the following:
+Our implementation strategy will be the following:

-1. Create a mock service that will be polled every 15 seconds.
+1. Create a mock service that will be polled every 3 seconds.
 2. Create actions and reducers to start the polling and handle its results.
 3. Create an Effect that will do the actual polling of our service and will dispatch the success and fail actions.
 4. Create a component that will listen to the polling's results.